My Chef's Apron

 Mariska Ramondino

-This is the best Sicilian-style thick crust pizza dough recipe made by hand with healthy homemade toppings.
-It's authentic, mouthwatering, traditionally baked, and perfect for special occasions.
+This is the best thick crust Sicilian pizza dough recipe made by hand with healthy homemade toppings.
+It's authentic, mouthwatering, traditionally baked, and perfect for special occasions or family movie nights.

 Print Recipe Pin Recipe Rate this Recipe